 Bengal cats originate from the Leopard cat, which has not been domesticated.
 Bengals vary in how much the Leopard cat influences their digestive system.
 The variation is not necessarily associated with the number of generations removed from the Leopard cat; it varies based on inherited genes.
 If a Bengal cat has inherited a shorter intestinal tract, it will have a harder time tolerating processed foods high in carbohydrates.
 If your Bengal cat feels hungry all the time, even when being fed large quantities of food, it indicates his body cannot extract the nutrients it needs from that food.
 If the food is one or more of the following - carb-filled, cooked, processed, dry - and the cat exhibits behavioral problems, a diet change is necessary.

 The first change to make is with ingredients.
 Good cat food should have less than 10% carbohydrates.
-The second change is the processing and preservation of the food.
+The second change is the processing and preservation of food.
 Look for foods with minimal processing and minimal preservatives.
 And the all-important third change is - except for treats or small meals - to avoid feeding dry food.
 Cats are designed to get their water through their food.
-When they are given dry food, they frequently live in a state of low-grade dehydration because they do not have a high thirst drive.
+When given dry food, they frequently live with low-grade dehydration because they do not have a high thirst drive.
 Please read more about this in Are you Killing your Cat with Kibble.

 At the bottom of our page on raw feeding, we have a limited list of decent canned and dry foods.
 Keep in mind that these are not actual recommendations.
-This is our best of the worst list.
+This is our best-of-the-worst list.
 We believe balanced raw is best, and it is our feeding recommendation.
 That being said, unless you are meticulous, we strongly encourage buying pre-made raw over making your own.
-Our list of recommended pre-made raw foods is at the top right of our raw feeding page.
+Our favorite pre-made raw is Viva Raw for reasons explained in this article.

 Feeding balanced raw food is best for all cats.
-It is not natural for a cat to eat processed, dry, high carbohydrate foods.
+It is not natural for a cat to eat processed, dry, high-carbohydrate foods.
 Some cats have adapted; others have not.
-If your cat seems to be hungry all the time even though he eats a lot of food, it may be that his body cannot utilize the food he is being fed.
+If your cat seems hungry even though he eats a lot of food, it may be that his body cannot utilize the food he is being fed.

-Changing how much you feed, when you feed, and what you feed is the answer to many Bengal cat behavioral problems.
+Changing how much, when, and what you feed is the answer to many Bengal cat behavioral problems.
 On more than one occasion, we have seen issues resolved by adding a third meal into the day.
-People do not often associate food with behavior, so they do not think of it as a resolution to a behavioral problem.
+People do not often associate food with behavior, so they do not consider it a resolution to a behavioral problem.
 But food has a huge impact on behavior - especially if a cat is constantly feeling hungry because it is not eating enough, often enough, or enough food that has bio-available nutrients.